 Helen Lindquist Bonny was a music therapist who developed an approach to music therapy that involves guided imagery with music.

-Mental imagery is used to aid patients with physiological and psychological issues they may be experiencing.
+Mental imagery is used to aid patients with the physiological and psychological issues they may be experiencing.
 The patient is asked to focus on an image, using this as a starting point to think and discuss any related problems.
 Bonny added music to this technique, helping patients to heal and find solutions with increased awareness.

 In this application, music is thought to be a co-therapist, due to the significant role it plays in the therapy.
 The music choice is an important consideration for the therapist to make, with the individual patient and the goals for the session influencing the selection.